Health & Safety Policy

 The Board of Directors recognises the importance of Safety, Health and Welfare in the successful operation of its activities and believes in the active participation of every member of the company in order to achieve and maintain the highest possible standard of accident prevention.

 Our activities will be conducted paying due regard to all statutory requirements, particularly the Health and Safety at Work Act 1974, with appropriate safeguards against exposing employees and the general public to risks to their safety and health.
-The information below gives more detail on our health and safety provision and application to our operations.

 These aims will be achieved within the framework of the company’s organisation and arrangements for the promotion of safety, health and welfare, which are designed to satisfy its particular needs.
 The Board carries out its responsibilities for safety through its Managers for whom safety continues to be a vital part of their responsibilities.